nomo-app/nomo-webon-cli/README.md

          * If true, the WebOn will be deployed both as a tar.gz as well as a normal website.
          */
         hybrid: true,

+        /**
+         * If set, the cli will generate a signature of the tar.gz-cache.
+        */
+        mnemonic,
       },
     },
     staging: {